regional shellfish seed biosecurity program

 The concern of introducing disease through shellfish seed transfers is shared by shellfish farmers, fishers, and resource managers.
 Interstate seed transfers are currently regulated by individual states, but waterbodies and shellfish disease distributions cross state lines.
 The RSSBP was created to facilitate interstate shellfish seed commerce and provide a science-based pathway to improved biosecurity.

-African-American fishermen in a boat work on oyster aquaculture cages.
+African-American fishermen in a boat working on oyster aquaculture cages.

 An oyster hatchery worker does maintenance on part of a holding tank.